 ►In any set of results, the name of the publication is listed in each article record.
 Look for publication names that say the word "Journal" and/or include the name of a university or college.
 Here are a few examples: Journal of Business Ethics, MIT Sloan Management Review, Business & Economics Research Journal.

 ►In addition to scholarly articles, journals often carry other types of written work such as introductory letters from the journal editors or reviews of books.
-If you are looking only for scholarly articles, keep in mind that the majority of scholarly articles are longer. (often more than five pages)
+If you are looking only for scholarly articles, keep in mind that the majority of scholarly articles have higher word counts. (often more than five pages)